JessWinn/Houndshark-Mitogenomics/README.md

 8. Concatenate the 13 PCGs in Geneious 2019.2.1 and save as 13PCGs_NT (Dataset 1) in fasta, nexus and phyllip format.
 9. Concatenate the 13 PCGs and 2 rRNA genes in Geneious and save as 13PCGs_2rRNAs_NT (Dataset 2) in fasta, nexus and phyllip format.
 10. Translate 13PCGs_NT and save as 13PCGs_AA (Dataset 3) in fasta, nexus and phyllip format.
-11. Make and save length summaries with the length and alignment locations of each alignment to use for the partition files.
+11. Make and save length summaries with the length and alignment locations of each alignment to use for the partition files.[^5]
+[^5]: Concatenated datasets can be found in the folder "3_Multiple sequence alignments".

 ## STEP 5: Substitution saturation and _a priori_ data partitioning

 ### STEP 5.1: Test for nucleotide saturation.

 1. Perform two-tailed tests to examine the degree of nucleotide substitution saturation (Xia et al., 2003) for each gene and each codon position of the 13PCGs as well as on the entire 13_PCGs_NT and 13PCGs_rRNAs_NT datasets, taking into account the proportion of invariant sites as recommended by Xia and Lemey (2009), in DAMBE v.7.2.141 (Xia, 2018).
-***[Single genes and concatenated datasets can be found in the folder "5_Substitution saturation and data partitioning".]
 3. Visually inspect substitution saturation by plotting the number of transitions (s) and transversions (v) versus divergence.
 Divergence is based on genetic distances derived from the Kimura two-parameter (K2P or K80) substitution model (Kimura, 1980).
 The K80 substitution model accommodates transition/transversion rate.